-Now that gambling is legal in Indiana, you are sure to have some questions about what you can and can’t do.
+Now that sports betting is legal in Indiana, you are sure to have some questions about what you can and can’t do.
 So we have put together this handy guide to help clear up any questions you may have.
-If you need anything clarifying, or have any further questions, feel free to contact us, or get us on Twitter @Gamble_USA
+If you need anything clarifying, or have any further questions, feel free to contact us or get us on Twitter @Gamble_USA

 Is gambling legal in Indiana?